 - 1. To recruit and train ethical, skilled, and culturally sensitive aspiring health service psychologists who will be prepared for the next step in their professional trajectory upon completion of their externship. - 2.
-To provide training in evidence-based approaches to assessment, intervention, and consultation with diverse populations through the integration of science and practice in an interdisciplinary academic health center environment. - 3.
-To facilitate development of professional identity and longer-term career aspirations as an aspiring health service psychologist through the provision of experiential and didactic training, supervision, mentorship, and role-modeling.
+To provide training in evidence-based approaches to assessment, intervention, and consultation with diverse populations through the integration of science and practice in an interdisciplinary academic health center environment. - To facilitate development of professional identity, progression towards internship, and refinement of longer-term career aspirations as an aspiring health service psychologist through the provision of experiential and didactic training, supervision, mentorship, and role-modeling.